-Upon the terms and subject to the conditions set forth in this prospectus and in the letter of transmittal, we will accept any and all outstanding notes validly tendered and not withdrawn prior to 11:59 p.m., New York City time, on , 2016, or such date and time to which we extend the exchange offers.
-We will issue \$1,000 in principal amount of dollar exchange notes in exchange for each \$1,000 principal amount of dollar outstanding notes accepted in the exchange notes in exchange for each €1,000 principal amount of euro outstanding notes accepted in the exchange offers.
+Upon the terms and subject to the conditions set forth in this prospectus and in the letter of transmittal, we will accept any and all outstanding notes validly tendered and not withdrawn prior to 11:59 p.m., New York City time, on May 13, 2016, or such date and time to which we extend the exchange offers.
+We will issue \$1,000 in principal amount of dollar exchange notes in exchange for each \$1,000 principal amount of dollar outstanding notes accepted in the exchange offers and €1,000 in principal amount of euro exchange notes in exchange for each €1,000 principal amount of euro outstanding notes accepted in the exchange offers.
 Holders may tender some or all of their outstanding notes pursuant to the exchange offers.
-Dollar outstanding notes may be tendered only in minimum denominations equal to \$2,000 and integral multiples of \$1,000 in excess of thereof, and euro outstanding notes may be tendered only in minimum denominations equal to \$100,000 and integral multiples of €1,000 in excess thereof.
+Dollar outstanding notes may be tendered only in minimum denominations equal to \$2,000 and integral multiples of \$1,000 in excess of thereof, and euro outstanding notes may be tendered only in minimum denominations equal to €100,000 and integral multiples of €1,000 in excess thereof.